What is an orbital decompression operation?

 How long will I need to stay in hospital?

 You will need to stay in hospital for at least one night after the surgery, and sometimes two or more nights.

 Where will the scars be?

-- Double vision.
-Double vision is often present before surgery in patients with TED, but can be more noticeable after Orbital Decompression, or can appear for the first time after Orbital Decompression.
+- Double vision: often present before surgery in patients with TED, but can be more noticeable after orbital decompression, or can appear for the first time after orbital decompression.
 If it does occur, it may be temporary, but in some patients, the double vision may persist and require more surgery to correct it.
 It can nearly always be treated.